google/oss-fuzz/docs/ideal_integration.md

 The syntax is described [here](http://libfuzzer.info/#dictionaries).

 ## Coverage
-For a fuzzer to be useful, it must have good coverage in the code that it is testing.
+For a fuzz target to be useful, it must have good coverage in the code that it is testing.
 You can view the coverage for your fuzz targets by looking at the [fuzzer stats](https://github.com/google/oss-fuzz/blob/master/docs/clusterfuzz.md#fuzzer-stats) dashboard on ClusterFuzz, as well as
 [coverage reports](https://github.com/google/oss-fuzz/blob/master/docs/clusterfuzz.md#coverage-reports).

 Coverage can often be improved by adding dictionaries, more inputs for the seed corpora, and fixing timeouts/out-of-memory bugs in your targets.

-## Fuzzer performance
+## Performance
-Fuzzers should also be performant, as high memory usage and/or slow execution speed can slow the down the growth of coverage and finding of new bugs.
+Fuzz targets should also be performant, as high memory usage and/or slow execution speed can slow the down the growth of coverage and finding of new bugs.
 ClusterFuzz provides a (performance analyzer)[https://github.com/google/oss-fuzz/blob/master/docs/clusterfuzz.md] for each fuzz target that shows problems that are impacting the performance of the fuzz target.